 |

-- Place your stronger leg, usually the leg you jump with,
+- Place your stronger leg, usually the leg you jump off with, in front.

 - From a kneeling position, place the left (stronger) foot